ara3d/Plato.Geometry/README.md

 All algorithms and data structures are written in a high-level programming language called Plato which makes porting to different languages easier.

-# About the C# Library
+## About the C# Library

-Plato is a self-contained C# library with no 3rd party dependencies, and very little dependency on the System framework, which is designed for simple and efficient mathematical and geometric routines.
+Plato.Geometry is a self-contained C# library with no 3rd party dependencies, and very little dependency on the System framework, which is designed for simple and efficient mathematical and geometric routines.

+All classes in Plato are immutable, meaning that they can't be changed.
+However every class comes with helper functions for transforming them implicitly into tuples, or classes which are structurally similar, and functions that allow them to be easily transformed into new values by changing one of their fields.

-# About Code Generation
+## About Code Generation

 High quality mathematical libraries in different languages commonly resort to using code generation, to cover the large amounts of repetition and boilerplate that can arise.
 They also do this to minimize introducing abstraction